 Airlines have gotten better and better at detecting their mistakes quickly – or catching them before they’re published.
 They’re also one of the few ways to snag a barnburner deal on business or first class plane tickets.
 Competition for top-dollar customers is so tight and so motivated by big money, airlines rarely sell those seats at huge discounts.

 By their very nature, mistake fares are unpredictable.
 You could scour the internet for hours on end every day and not find one of these insanely cheap mistake fares.

 Let us do the work for you.
 Thrifty Traveler Premium subscribers get the first scoop on these mistake fares.
 We send out alerts for mistake fares within minutes of finding them, and round up other mistake fares making the rounds on the internet.

-Thrifty Traveler Premium members got the first crack at booking a $13,500 first class ticket from Vietnam to the U.S and back – One Mile at a Time first found the bargain business class fares.
+Thrifty Traveler Premium members got the first crack at booking a $13,500 first class ticket from Vietnam to the U.S and back last year.
 Sign up for Premium and don’t miss the next mistake fare!

 How Do I Book Mistake Fares?